notofonts/noto-source/src/NotoSansAdlam/README.md

 # Noto Sans Adlam

 Noto Sans Adlam is the connected version of the Adlam script.
 This repository contains version 3.x which is a redesign by Mark Jamra and Neil Patel (JamraPatel).
 The intent of version 3.x is to create a design which pairs better with Noto Latin in style.
-The design was reviewed by Abdulaye and Ibrahima Barry.
+The design was reviewed by Abdoulaye and Ibrahima Barry.

 ## Build Notes